 There is no secret that every business has its busy season and slow season.
-As a business owner, what you can do is to always prepare for the busy season and make the most out of your slow season.
+As a business owner, you can always prepare for the busy season and make the most out of your slow season.

 But if you aim to bring your business to China via eCommerce, there will be more homework for you to do.
-For instance, did you know if the business cycle in China is as same as the one from your home?
+For instance, did you know if China’s business cycle is the same as the one from your home?
 If not, what are the typical busy season and slow season here?

 We have gathered all the information below to serve your cross border eCommerce business in China.
-Hopefully these will give you a clear understanding about the business cycle in this new market.
+Hopefully, these will give you a clear understanding of the business cycle in this new market.

 In China, what are the busy & slow seasons for eCommerce?